Miscellanies and Composite Manuscripts

 AM 226 fol.
 Miscellany with the Old Testament and several translated sagas from the middle of the 14th century

-AM 226 fol. is an Icelandic miscellany that contains texts with events taken from the Old Testament and from classical antiquity.
+AM 226 fol. is an Icelandic miscellany that contains texts with events taken from the Old Testament and classical antiquity.
 Stjórn, an edited Bible history from the Old Testament in Old Norwegian, occupies most of the manuscript (f.
 1r-110r).
 The rest of the manuscript contains a history of the Romans, Rómverja sögur (f.
 110r-129r), Alexanders saga (f.
 129r-146v) and a history of the Jews, Gyðinga saga (f.
 146v-158r).
-Click on the picture to turn the pages in the manuscript.
+Click on the picture to turn the pages in the manuscript AM 226 fol.

 AM 76 8vo.
 Miscellany from the last part of the 15th century with Lucidarius and other texts

 AM 76 8vo from around 1470-1500 contains among other texts the Lucidarius in Old Danish, a medieval encyclopedia written as a dialogue, the apocryphal Gospel of Pseudo-Matthew, the Infancy Gospel of Thomas in Latin, and psalms and poems written in Latin and Danish with musical notes.